3digitdev/minerva/README.md

 ## TODO

-- Add pagination query params to "get all" endpoints
 - Code cleanup + comments (docstrings, etc)
 - Figure out how to build Mongo so it adds indices automatically on creation
   - Commands: